Construction & Utilities Training

 CPCS is a certification mark of the Construction Industry Training Board, known as CITB

-Upon successful completion of this course, candidates will receive a CABWI certificate.
+Upon successful completion of the course, candidates will receive multiple City and Guilds (C&G) Certificates